Agent — Give Your LLM Hands

 )

-// Create the duckduckgo Search tool
+// Create DuckDuckGo Search tool

 searchTool, err := duckduckgo.NewTool(ctx, &duckduckgo.Config{})